PMControls/pmcontrols.github.io/tools/matrix_scale/index.md

 - col1name is a column of type 'real', as is col2name and all subsequent columns.
 - tablename is the name of the table.

-The pointer is declared prior to calling the function, and should be allocated prior to calling the function and destroyed by the calling function as well.

 ### Usability

 matrix_scale is usable on all selectable real number data.